Fuel Pump Failure: Car Not Starting?

 Characteristics Values

-Loss of power Car losing power when accelerating or driving up a hill
+Loss of power The car loses power when accelerating or driving up a hill

 Electrical issues Blown fuse, faulty relay, bad sensor, or defective ignition switch